 The amounts and percentages of equity interests beneficially owned are reported on the basis of SEC regulations governing the determination of beneficial ownership of securities.
 Under SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
 A person is also deemed to be a beneficial owner of any securities of which that person has the right to acquire beneficial ownership within 60 days.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.
+Under these rules, more than one person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.

 Except as indicated by footnote, the persons named in the table below have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them.
-Unless otherwise indicated, the address of each person listed in the table below is c/o MagnaChip Semiconductor Ltd., 1 Hyang jeong-dong, Hungduk-gu, Cheongju-si, 361-725, Korea.
+Unless otherwise indicated, the address of each person listed in the table below is c/o MagnaChip Semiconductor Ltd., 1 Hyang jeong-dong, Hungduk-gu, Cheongjusi, 361-725, Korea.

+Amount and Nature of

-Name and Address o f Beneficial Owner Amount and Nature of Beneficial Ownership(1) Percent of Class(1)
+Name and Address Beneficial Percent of

+d and a set Emerandam (1) Class(1)

 Principal Unitholders

 Funds managed by Avenue Capital Management II, L.P(2) 218,927,386 70.2%

 Funds and accounts managed by Southpaw Asset Management LP(3) 23,555,229 7.7%

 Tennenbaum Multi-Strategy Fund SPV (Cayman) Ltd.(4) 20,710,045 6.7%

 Directors and Executive Officers

 Sang Park(5) 2,240,000

 Tae Young Hwang(6) 840,000

 Brent Rowe(7) 560,000

 Margaret Sakai(8) 336,000

 John McFarland(9) 336,000

 Michael Elkins(10) -

-Randal Klein(10) -
+Randal Klein(10)

-Steven Tan(10) - -
+Steven Tan(10) -

 Nader Tavakoli(11) 150,000

-R. Douglas Norby -
+R. Douglas Norby - -

 Gidu Shroff -

 Robert Krakauer(12) -

 Directors and executive officers as a group (13 persons)(13) 4,910,000 1.6%